 They are built from interlocking timber boards, with a cladding thickness of at least 12mm.

 This tight join creates a reliable seal against both draughts and moisture.

-Without the scallop of shiplap, standard tongue and groove has a flat finish which is considered more appealing in modern gardens.
-Most are also smooth-planed which makes for a very smart appearance.
+Without the scallop of shiplap, the standard tongue and groove has a flat finish which is considered more appealing in modern gardens.
+Most are also smooth planed which makes for a very smart appearance.

 Most modern metal sheds feature anti-rust finishes so are not susceptible to the gradual rot of wooden sheds or pest infestation.
 As such, they are very low maintenance too.
 Metal sheds often have very long guarantees to support their robust builds.

-With many colours now available, metal sheds are ideal for a modern garden.
+With many colours now available, choose from our best metal sheds collection, which is ideal for a modern garden.

-Deceptively light-weight during construction, plastic sheds often have metal frames which, once fully constructed, create a formidable storage shed.
+Deceptively lightweight during construction, the best plastic sheds often have metal frames which, once fully constructed, create a formidable storage shed.

 Advances in plastic mean that many plastic sheds are stronger than ever before and are also UV protected.
 UV protection prevents the yellowing of the plastic over time and the cracking of the material under differing temperatures.

 These advancements also offer plastic sheds better guarantees than you would expect if when you think of plastic in the garden you think of old-fashioned plastic chairs that break easily.

 Plastic sheds are available in a huge range of designs, colours, and sizes.
 Some even mimic the appearance of timber for the best of both worlds.